RiyaRaj74/100-days-of-code/log.md

 **Thoughts:** I really struggled with CSS, but, overall, I feel like I am slowly getting better at it.
 Canvas is still new for me, but I managed to figure out some basic functionality.

 **Link to work:** [Calculator App](http://www.example.com)

+### Day 1: October 3, 2023

+**Today's Progress**
+I learnt about Bit Manipulation today.
+It was fairly easy once understood well.
+Learnt about Get Bit, Set Bit, Clear Bit and Update Bit.
+I also learnt Sorting.
+I found it interesting.
+Read about Bubble Sort, Selection Sort and Insertion Sort.
+I am learning a lot everyday but I need to revise more, things are slipping away too.

+**Link to work:** sort1.java